GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 An organization is interested in building a chatbot that allows customers to check the status of an order they have placed.
 The development team wants to:

 * Quickly implement a chatbot on the company website with minimal coding effort.
 * Implement a chatbot across multiple contact center channels.
 Initially, the bot flow will process inbound chats.
-However, by designing the flow in a non-channel-specific way, the dev team will be able to integrate it with a voice channel later.
+By designing the flow in a non-channel-specific way, the dev team will be able to integrate it with a voice channel later.
 * Integrate the chatbot with an existing AWS lambda that looks up the order status for a customer.
 By promoting reuse, the development team will speed up delivery and demonstrate efficient design.

 ## Solution

 This blueprint explains how to use the following Genesys Cloud capabilities:

-* **Architect Bot flow:** allows you to define the words and intents associated with speech and text detection in a chat or voice bot.
+* **Architect bot flow** allows you to define the words and intents associated with speech and text detection in a chat or voice bot.
 The bot flow leverages machine learning to communicate intelligently with customers.
-* **ArchitectInbound chat flow:** provides the integration and the routing layer that gets the customer to the right information or people
+* **Architect inbound chat flow** provides the integration and the routing layer that gets the customer to the right information or people.
-* **Data action:** provides the integration to the AWS lambda that looks up a customer's order status
+* **Data action** provides the integration to the AWS lambda that looks up a customer's order status.
-* **Web chat widget:** allows developers to configure and create a JavaScript web chat widget that deploys to their organization's website where customers interact with it
+* **Web chat widget** allows developers to create and configure a JavaScript web chat widget that deploys to their organization's website where customers interact with it.

-Additionally, this blueprint explains how to deploy the AWS Lambda, all the AWS IAM roles, and all the CX as Code components rom within a single Terraform/CX as Code project.
+Additionally, this blueprint explains how to deploy the AWS Lambda, all the AWS IAM roles, and all the CX as Code components from within a single Terraform/CX as Code project.

 ## Contents